nbrl/advocate-things-js-sdk/README.md

 $ gulp test
 ```

-During development, you may wish for changed files to be watched so you the
+During development, you may wish for changed files to be watched so the tests
-tests re-run automatically on change.
-To have Karma watch, use the default Gulp
+re-run automatically on change.
+To have Karma watch, use the default Gulp task:
-task:

 ```
 gulp